 Open Dialogue in our Company Culture

-Our company culture reinforces open dialogue, and we use Motivosity to allow employees to recognize one another.
-A recent Survey Monkey/Bonusly survey cited that recognition gives employees confidence, which fuels their motivation.
+Employee recognition can play a big part.
+Our company culture reinforces open dialogue, and we use Motivosity to allow team members to recognize one another.
+A recent Survey Monkey/Bonusly survey cited that recognition can give staff confidence, which fuels their motivation.

 Research on Staff Recognition